amc1635/ttsky-verilog-bootcamp/docs/info.md

 ## How it works

-The design implements a **TinyCrypto-8: An 8-Bit Pipelined ALU with Hardware Cryptography**.It optimizes instruction throughput by overlapping the fetch and execution phases
+The design implements a **TinyCrypto-8: An 8-Bit Pipelined ALU with Hardware Cryptography**.
+It optimizes instruction throughput by overlapping the fetch and execution phases..It optimizes instruction throughput by overlapping the fetch and execution phases
 ## Inputs
 | Pin  | Name        | Logic Level              | Description |
 |------|------------|--------------------------|-------------|